wombleton/gitlaw-nz/acts/C/Crown Minerals Act 1991.md

     *   (a) a Saturday, a Sunday, Good Friday, Easter Monday, Anzac Day, Labour Day, the Sovereign's birthday, and Waitangi Day; and

-    *   (b) a day in the period commencing with 20 December in any year and ending with 15 January in the following year.
+    *   (b) a day in the period commencing with 20 December in any year and ending with 15 January in the following year

+    _WorkSafe_ means WorkSafe New Zealand established by section 5 of the WorkSafe New Zealand Act 2013\.

     (2) \[Repealed\]